Skip to main content

 • music

-The music in the game is highly praised for its dynamic nature, adapting to the factions and gameplay scenarios, which enhances the overall experience.
-Reviewers commend the soundtrack as beautiful and fitting, with one track that effectively complements the game's visuals and atmosphere.
-Overall, the music is considered a standout feature, contributing significantly to the game's aesthetic appeal.
+The music in the game is highly praised for its dynamic nature, adapting to the factions in play and the game's progression, creating an immersive experience.
+While primarily featuring one track, it is complemented by fitting sound effects and beautiful graphics, enhancing the overall aesthetic.
+Reviewers commend the soundtrack as engaging and well-composed, contributing significantly to the game's atmosphere.

 • “The music, while only really being one track, is dynamic, switching based on which factions are in play, who is winning, and so on.”